 Key Players and Market Share

-- JPMorgan Chase, Bank of America, and Citi are the top players in the syndicated loan market, collectively managing over 25% of the total market share in 2023.
+- JPMorgan Chase, Bank of America, and Citi now manage over 28% of the global syndicated loan market share in 2025.

-- Goldman Sachs expanded its syndicated loan activities by 12% in 2023, focusing on the technology and healthcare sectors.
+- Goldman Sachs increased its syndicated loan activity by 15% in 2025, with a continued focus on tech and healthcare sectors.

-- Credit Suisse continues to be a key player in European leveraged loans, responsible for 8% of total syndicated loans within that segment in 2023.
+- Credit Suisse continues as a force in European leveraged loans, handling 9.1% of total syndicated volumes.

 Loan Types and Regional Breakdown